Build & deploy pipeline

 Build phase

-Zerops starts a temporary build container and performs following actions:
+Zerops starts a temporary build container and executes these steps:

-- Downloads your application source code from GitHub ↗, GitLab ↗ or via [Zerops CLI].
+- Download source code - From GitHub ↗, GitLab ↗ or via Zerops CLI

-- Optionally caches the selected files for the next build.
+- Cache files - Optionally caches selected files for faster future builds

 Build hardware resources

-Hardware resources of the build containers are not charged.
-The build costs are covered by the standard Zerops project fee.
+Build container resources are not charged.
+Build costs are covered by the standard Zerops project fee.

 Build time limit

-The time limit for the whole build pipeline is 1 hour.
+The entire build pipeline has a 1 hour time limit.
 After 1 hour, Zerops terminates the build pipeline and deletes the build container.

 Customize the build environment